lancewood1/cloud-native-course-errata/README.md

 - Can you find diagram that shows the sequence of internal operations that occur when pushing an application?
 - What is the "org"/"space" structure in your PCF installation?
 - Why do you have to use "--random-route"?
+What is the option that lets you specify the hostname part of a route?

 ### Logging
 - Where should your application write logs?
 Is it a good practice write logs to a file?
 - What are some of the different origin codes seen in the log?
   (Google "PCF log types"!)
+- Can you find "PCF architecture diagram"?
+(Google it!)
 - How does this change how you access logs today?
 At scale?

 ### Scaling